-Our non-degree programs have somewhat relaxed requirements and standards compared to the MS program.
-As a result, these programs are attractive for students preparing for a future graduate degree or who were unsuccessful in their CFRM MS applications.
+Our non-degree options, which include a graduate-level certificate or individual courses, have somewhat relaxed requirements and standards compared to the MS program.
+As a result, these options are attractive for students preparing for a future graduate degree or who were unsuccessful in their CFRM MS applications.

 Each course or certificate program listed on this website includes information on prerequisites.
 These are minimum requirements established by our faculty for students to have a fair chance of success in the course.
 The skills required should be recent and complete such that you retain a full working knowledge of the subject.
 Completion of a relevant course 10+ years ago, AP credit from a high school calculus course, basic “survey” courses or “calculus for business” classes do not constitute adequate preparation.